kells1986/SuffixAnalyzer/README.md

 ## Setup

+This project is made using Python 2.7.11

 ### Installing Tools

 This project is built on the Python Flask framework.
+It uses a virtual environment to install dependencies.

+The following commands will setup the project:

 ```
 sudo pip install virtualenv